adiozdaniel/raid-drawing/Docs/README.md

 #### Returns

-A new instance of Triangle.
+A new instance of a stationary Triangle, add the code below to the `main.rs`:

 Example Usage in `main.rs`